cosmos/cosmos-sdk/x/epochs/README.md

 Every epoch will have a start time, and an end time, where `end time = start time + timer interval`.
 On mainnet, we only utilize one identifier, with a time interval of `one day`.

-The timer will tick at the first block whose blocktime is greater than the timer end time, and set the start as the prior timer end time.
-(Notably, its not set to the block time!)
+The timer will tick at the first block whose block time is greater than the timer end time, and set the start as the prior timer end time.
+(Notably, it's not set to the block time!)
-This means that if the chain has been down for awhile, you will get one timer tick per block, until the timer has caught up.
+This means that if the chain has been down for a while, you will get one timer tick per block, until the timer has caught up.

 ## State